icinganalysis/icinganalysis.github.io/content/NACA-TR-831.md

 NACA-TR-831 included most of the components of more recent, 2D thermal ice protection thermodynamic analysis.
-And it raised issues to be investigate further.
+And it raised issues to be investigated further.
 So, I view it as a success.